 Sold for $700,000 in 2013

 Before relocating to Nashville so Taylor could pursue a career in music, the Swift family lived in this six-bedroom home.
 The current owners didn't know Swift had lived there until fans started showing up to take pictures outside.

 Port Arthur, TX

 Asking price: $200,000

-The Joplin family moved to this five-bedroom home after their previous home burned down.
-A historic Texas landmark, the home in a modest section of town is frequently photographed by fans of the singer.
+The Joplin family moved to this five-bedroom home after a previous home burned down.
+A historic Texas landmark, the home in a modest section of town is photographed frequently by fans of the singer.
 Janis' childhood signature is still visible in a cement slab inside the garage.

 Asking price: $159,000

 The late poet Maya Angelou spent her first three years in this simple two-story home just southwest of downtown St. Louis.
-The home was recently given landmark status, and it's "super nice and cute," according to a property listing.
+The home, recently given landmark status, is "super nice and cute," according to a property listing.

 The Garland family moved to California in 1926 so Judy's father could buy a theater.
-They settled into this home, which has eight bedrooms and a basement.
+They settled into this home, which has eight bedrooms -- and a back house with another five bedrooms (and at some point since the summer, came off the market).
 You could say there's no place like it.